Towards Automatic Evaluation and High-Quality Pseudo-Parallel Dataset Construction for Audio Editing: A Human-in-the-Loop Method: Introduction

-Despite recent progress, there is still no unified standard for evaluating audio editing tasks.
-The absence of a widely accepted, open-source benchmark specifically designed for editing has led to fragmented evaluation protocols and a lack of consistent objective metrics.
-Currently, the most commonly used metric is the CLAP Score, which measures similarity between the edited audio and the target prompt in the embedding space, leveraging the CLAP model\citep{elizalde2023clap} for cross-modal comparison without requiring ground-truth audio.
-To assess preservation of unedited regions, some works\citep{paissan2023audio, zhang2024musicmagus, jia2025audioeditor, liu2024medic} use the original audio as a reference and compute similarity between the original and edited versions.
-Others\citep{xu2024prompt, zhang2024musicmagus} construct pseudo-paired datasets via audio mixing—following a strategy similar to Audit and InstructME—and evaluate outputs by comparing them to mixed signals using conventional TTA metrics such as Fréchet Distance (FD), Fréchet Audio Distance (FAD)\citep{roblek2019fr}, and KL divergence.
-However, such evaluation paradigms—relying on synthetic mixtures as ground truth—often fall short.
-Since high-quality audio edits may vary significantly and are not strictly aligned with a single reference, these metrics can fail to reliably capture true editing quality or model controllability.
+Despite these progress, there is still no unified standard for evaluating audio editing tasks.
+The absence of a widely accepted, open-source benchmark specifically designed for editing has led to fragmented evaluation protocols and a lack of reliable objective metrics.
+Currently, the most commonly used metric is the CLAP\_Score, which measures similarity between the edited audio and the target prompt in the embedding space, leveraging the CLAP model~\cite{elizalde2023clap} for cross-modal comparison without requiring ground-truth audio.
+To assess preservation of unedited regions, some works~\cite{paissan2023audio,zhang2024musicmagus,jia2025audioeditor,liu2024medic} use the original audio as a reference and compute similarity between the original and edited versions.
+Others~\cite{xu2024prompt,zhang2024musicmagus} construct pseudo-paired datasets via audio mixing, following a strategy similar to that of Audit, and evaluate the generated outputs by comparing them with the mixed signals using conventional TTA metrics such as Fréchet Distance (FD), Fréchet Audio Distance (FAD)~\cite{roblek2019fr} and KL divergence.
+However, such evaluation paradigms, which rely on synthetic mixtures as ground truth, often fall short.
+Because high-quality audio edits can vary substantially and are not necessarily aligned with a single reference.